eabelloc/shared_theremin_try2/README.md

 # Thnings to improve

-TODO: Maybe add some CSS might not be so bad xD
+1.- TODO: Maybe add some CSS might not be so bad xD (done)

+2.- TODO: Adapt it to tablet and mobile, in other words, work the responsive part xD